thousands of young Scots

 We’ve seen the stories from the most incredible young people.
 Former nominees have risen to the top of the sporting, business, entertainment and the art worlds.
 Hundreds more are making a lasting difference all over the country.

 The community award celebrates the work accomplished by a young person or group that improves the lives of other people within a community.
 This could be with a local community or a community of people living in different parts of Scotland.
-Your nominee may have demonstrated good citizenship or leadership by promoting and/or defending the human rights of children and young people, influencing decision-making at local or national level, participated in community action, or who has made a huge difference through volunteering or leadership.
+Your nominee may have demonstrated good citizenship or leadership by influencing decision-making at local or national level, participated in community action, or who has made a huge difference through volunteering or leadership..

 Young volunteers across Scotland selflessly donate their time and energy free of charge to help other people.
 These young people make a huge difference driving positive change through volunteering including altering negative perceptions of young people and creating opportunities for others.
 Do you know a young person who deserves recognition for their selfless contribution then enter them today for the Sunday Mail Young Scot Award volunteering category?